Scientific Name

 These plants are popular among collectors.
 They prefer a very porous potting mix to increase drainage.
 Aloinopsis are winter growers and need plenty of light.
 Most are somewhat too extremely cold-hardy and bloom in the winter.

 Aloinopsis can be cultivated in the ground or in a container.
-They will grow in the cooler parts of the year and flower in winter if it gets good light.
+They will grow in the cooler parts of the year and flower in winter if they get good light.
 Direct sunlight is essential to bloom well.
 Aloinopsis is probably dormant in summer, so it is usually recommended not to water much in summer.
 Don't be surprised if they don't grow then, but although Aloinopsis are better treated as winter growers, they will grow anyway in summer if given water.
 They should be fertilized only once during the growing season with a balanced fertilizer.

 They are propagated by seed or division.
 Unfortunately, Aloinopsis are prone to red spider mites and root rot.